bbat2575/IntegrityChecker/README.md

-# Description
+# Integrity Checker

-The following program carries out integrity checks on data files through the use of bpkg files and merkle tree construction.
+**Carries out integrity checks on data files using bpkg files and merkle tree construction.**

 How To Use:

 1. Create a bpkg file for the data file being checked.
 1. Run an integrity check.

-# How To Create A BPKG File
+## How To Create A BPKG File

 Navigate to resources, run the binary executable and follow the prompts.